- Elevation: 1,959 m (6,427 ft)

 - Ribu category: Spesial

 Rakutak is one of the lesser-known mountains in the Bandung area yet it offers excellent views across the region and is one of the nicest ridge walks in Java.
 It can easily be done as a day trip from Bandung, requiring just over 3 hours to ascend and 2 hours to descend.
 The mountain looks remarkably impressive once on the Pacet road south of Ciparay which runs between Gunung Rakutak (east, left) and Gunung Malabar (west, right).

 You may see monkeys thrashing around on the lower slopes of the mountain and, as with many peaks in Indonesia, there is plenty of visible evidence of wild pigs (‘babi hutan’) though they are very rarely spotted.
-From the summit it takes about 30 minutes to get back to Puncak 1, at which point you must choose between retracing your steps the way that you came or taking the left turn down a slightly more southerly ridge.
-The latter is recommended as it is equally well-defined as the other trail and goes via an outlying western peak (1,590m) where you can sit for a while and enjoy the panorama to the fields in the valley between Rakutak and Malabar, plus the great flat plains of Bandung further north.
+From the summit it takes about 30 minutes to get back to Puncak 1, at which point you must choose between retracing your steps the way that you came or taking the left turn down the slightly more westerly ridge.
+The latter is recommended as it is equally well-defined as the other trail and goes via a Pos (1,712m) then an outlying western peak (1,581m) where you can sit for a while and enjoy the panorama to the fields in the valley between Rakutak and Malabar, plus the great flat plains of Bandung further north.

 Further down the ridge towards the village is a huge rock (1,346m) which is ideal for sitting on before descending through the fields and veering towards the right (north) back to Sukarame.